TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

    - The Battery Management System shall prevent the maximum current drawn from accumulator T.9.2.2 [1]

-   - The Tractive System Status Indicator must show when the GLV System is energized, EV.5.11.5: [1]

-      - Condition: No Faults.
-Green Light, Always ON.
-Red Light, OFF.
-[1]

-      - Condition: Fault in one or the two-BMS EV.7.3.5 or IMD EV.7.6.5.
-Green Light, OFF.
-Red Light, Flash 2 Hz to 5 Hz, 50% duty cycle.
-[1]

 ## Overview of Proposed Solution